x4nn/Mini-games/README.md

 > - `2.2.1` more responsive + no username bug fixed
 > - `2.2.2` removed border of cells TTT
 > - `2.2.3` made first player to move random TTT
+> - `2.3` gave home page new look for more context with online or offline mini game

 > ### GAMES
 >